thekhush11/pixelvault/README.md

 # pixelvault
-This file is about the UI of the Project Pixel Vault which is based on Decentralized Image Storage based on Blockchain
+This file is about the UI of the Project Pixel Vault, based on Decentralised Image Storage based on Blockchain.
+The UI is designed using HTML and Internal CSS.